Stacks

 Environments

 As mentioned above, a stack is a group of related environments.
 Each environment consists of a Salesforce org (production or sandbox) and a backing Git branch.
-You can learn more in our dedicated section about environments.
+You can learn more in our dedicated topic about environments.

 All the environments in the same stack have several things in common: